jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

 be remedied by increasing the resolution of the simulation (e.g. by increasing ``_size``), we shall not do so here, as we focus on the lower :math:`k` only.

-The power spectra outputted by the simulation are binned using a linear bin size in :math:`k`.
+The power spectra outputted by the simulation are binned logarithmically in :math:`k`.
 This is usually desirable, though higher precision at the lowest :math:`k` can be achieved by leaving out this binning.
-The bin size
---- among many other specifics --- is controlled by the ``powerspec_options`` parameter.
-Disabling the binning can be achieved by setting the bin size to ``0``.
+The number of bins per decade --- among many other specifics --- is controlled through the ``powerspec_options`` parameter.
+Disabling the binning can be achieved by requesting an infinite number of bins per decade.
 Add

 .. code-block:: python3

    powerspec_options = {
-       'binsize': 0,
+       'bins per decade': inf,
    }

 to the parameter file, then rerun the simulation and the plotting script.